Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/01-Reflected XSS(In depth).md

 2. **Output Encoding**
    - Use HTML entity encoding (`&lt;

-Append AFter Prevention & Mitigattion
+Append AFter Prevention & Mitigation

+ Here’s the continuation of the **Prevention & Mitigation** section, followed by additional relevant content to complete the guide:

+---

+## **Prevention & Mitigation (